Home 9 The Art of Technology 9 How to Use PIC10F322 ADC and PWM for LED Brightness Control with XC8

 Summary

 By combining the ADC and PWM features of the PIC10F322, you can create a flexible and efficient method for controlling LED brightness.
 This guide provides a comprehensive setup and detailed code example, demonstrating how to read an analog input and adjust the PWM duty cycle to control the brightness of an LED.
-This approach can be expanded to control larger loads with the addition of a transistor, providing even greater versatility for your microcontroller projects.
+This approach can be expanded to control larger loads with the addition of a transistor, providing even greater versatility for your microcontroller .

 Pin It on Pinterest